Agility Director Email Address: firstname.lastname@example.org

 Can any dog take agility classes?

-Your dog should be in good health and know basic obedience before starting agility classes (sit, stay, down, come, and at minimum must be leash trained).
+Your dog should be in good health and know basic obedience before starting agility classes (sit, stay, down, come, and at a minimum must be leash trained).
 Also, your dog should be sufficiently comfortable around other dogs and people as to be easily manageable (one reason to start training your puppy early).
 Please check with the Agility Director before signing up for your first class.

 Why do advanced dog trainers, with lots of experience, sometimes show up in Beginners level classes?

 Some of our members acquire several dogs over the years and with each one they train, they start them at the beginners level.